hanfak/topics-to-learn/languages/java/starting-java.md

 Libraries:
   - jetty - embedded webserver to allow for connections via the web.
 This also means using servlets.
 (Can use Tomcat, but this is not an embedded server, not greate for containerising your application) see https://codeforfunandmoney.wordpress.com/2016/07/20/embedded-jetty-server-example/
   - Apache Http client - This will allow you to connect to a 3rd party services (Java 11 has its own, but not very mature. apache has a standard one).
 Another one is unirest.
   - apache commons lang3 - to help override hashcode() and equals() methods for types.
+Can let your IDE create it for you.
+Remember to test
   - SLF4J - This will help with creating logs
   - Logbook by zalando - logging incoming and outgoing calls to the app
-  - Hikari or c3po - To create database connections, using object pooling pattern
+  - Hikari or c3po - To create database connections, using object pooling pattern to improve performance when using a database
   - Jdbc - allow you to communicate with the database, this does mean using sql.
 Need specific ones for your type of db
   - flywaydb - to perform sql migration, ie setup your database, tables etc with out having to run it via the terminal
-  - yatsepc - acceptance testing framework, very popular at work (see https://codeforfunandmoney.wordpress.com/ for examples on how to use and the repo https://github.com/bodar/yatspec).
+  - yatsepc - acceptance testing framework, very popular at my work (see https://codeforfunandmoney.wordpress.com/ for examples on how to use and the repo https://github.com/bodar/yatspec).
 Other common ones are cucumber, concordion
   - Other libraries depending on what logics you are performing like guava, math etc
 Patterns:
   - Use of Clean/hexagonal architecture, which means using SOLID principles to organise classes and calls etc, to make your code more maintainable and extendable. (see https://github.com/mattia-battiston/clean-architecture-example uses spring but should be easy to follow)